For information about initializing bus signals, see Specify Initial Conditions for Bus Signals.

 For example, suppose you want to tune the initial value of a Memory block state named

-To do this, you might create a signal object named
+M1.
+To do this, you might create a signal object

-then change the initial value of the Memory block's state any time
+errors.
+You could then change the initial value of the Memory block's state

-the MATLAB command line and updating the block diagram (e.g.,
+at the MATLAB command line and updating the block diagram (e.g., by typing

 The following example shows a signal object specifying the initial output of an enabled subsystem.